mgtarik-hub/node/doc/api/errors.md

 <a id="ERR_MISSING_MESSAGE_PORT_IN_TRANSFER_LIST"></a>
 ### `ERR_MISSING_MESSAGE_PORT_IN_TRANSFER_LIST`
 <!-- YAML
-removed: REPLACEME
+removed: v15.0.0
 -->

-This error code was replaced by [`ERR_MISSING_TRANSFERABLE_IN_TRANSFER_LIST`][] in Node.js REPLACEME, because it is no longer accurate as other types of transferable objects also exist now.
+This error code was replaced by [`ERR_MISSING_TRANSFERABLE_IN_TRANSFER_LIST`][] in Node.js v15.0.0, because it is no longer accurate as other types of transferable objects also exist now.

 <a id="ERR_NAPI_CONS_PROTOTYPE_OBJECT"></a>